Simple and Practical Mental Health

 c.
 Treatment-resistant depression in adults

-Note: Olanzapine is not approved for the treatment of dementia-related psychosis in elderly due to increased risk of death and cerebrovascular accidents.
+Note: Olanzapine is not approved for the treatment of dementia-related psychosis in the elderly due to increased risk of death and cerebrovascular accidents.

 Dosage